KshitizKoirala/mongo-replica-set/README.md

 ]
 });

-In this case, mongo4 is an arbiter.

-Considerations:

-    Network Partitioning: MongoDB automatically elects a new primary in the event of network partitioning.
-However, it's critical to configure your applications for handling failovers, especially with regard to client connections and retries.
+## 📌 Additional Considerations

+    Network Partitioning: MongoDB will automatically elect a new primary, but ensure your application is resilient to failovers (e.g., retry logic, connection handling).

-    Maintenance Mode: If you’re doing maintenance on the primary node, you can use rs.stepDown() to manually trigger a primary election.
+    Maintenance Mode: Use rs.stepDown() to manually trigger an election when performing maintenance on the primary.